Quincy Eye Injury Attorneys

 To speak to an eye injury lawyer in Quincy, contact Powers & Caccavale at (617) 379-0016.
 Your initial consultation is free, and there are no fees unless/until we recover compensation for you.

-Jobs with Eye Injury Risk
+Jobs With Eye Injury Risk

 Did you know that 40% of workers who suffer from workplace eye injuries are mechanics, industrial equipment operators, plumbers, and carpenters?
 Any workers who are exposed to flying particles (wood, glass, metal, etc.), chemicals, power tools, UV radiation, or toxic fumes are all at an increased risk of vision loss if they do not wear proper eye protection.